-If you submit mark sheets: You will also need to submit an English translation of the mark sheet, that has been stamped or embossed by the issuing institution confirming it is a literal translation.
+- You must submit the original certificate or diploma in your native language and an English translation that has been stamped or embossed by the issuing institution confirming it is a literal translation.

 - A broad section of course work in English

 - Natural sciences

 NOTE: If you’ve taken college-level courses that equal less than 12 credit hours, you will be evaluated as a freshman applicant.
 If you have completed your secondary work at a US high school you will still apply as an international freshman.

 2. English Proficiency Requirement